VISITATIONS

 Data Sources

 The archive draws from the following major catalogs and databases.
 Each has been built over years or decades of systematic collection by individual researchers or organizations.
+Per-source ingestion detail lives on the Sources page; current counts update on every build at Stats.

-Albert Rosales Humanoid Encounters
+Albert Rosales Humanoid Encounters Queued

 The single largest catalog of entity encounter reports, comprising over 18,000 cases spanning from antiquity to the present.
 Compiled by researcher Albert Rosales over several decades.
 Cases are organized chronologically and classified by encounter subtype.

-URECAT (Patrick Gross)
+URECAT (Patrick Gross) Queued

 A catalog of over 1,000 entity encounter cases maintained by Patrick Gross, notable for its critical analysis.
 Each case includes an evaluation of possible explanations, making it a valuable resource for understanding case reliability.

-NICAP Category 7
+NICAP Category 7 Queued

 Entity and occupant sighting files from the National Investigations Committee on Aerial Phenomena, containing approximately 500 cases.
 NICAP was one of the most prominent civilian UFO research organizations in the United States.

-Project Blue Book (Entity Cases)
+Project Blue Book (Entity Cases) Queued

 A subset of 50 to 100 entity-relevant cases from the United States Air Force's systematic investigation of UFO reports (1952-1969).
 These government-investigated cases are available through FOIA releases.